andrew-vant/romtool/README.rst

 the output file with a .ipst extension instead of .ips.
 This will create a textualized representation of the ips patch that is readable in any editor.
-Omitting ``-o some_game.ips`` will do the same thing, but instead print the textualized representation to stdout.
+Omitting ``-o some_game.ips`` will do the same thing, but instead prints the textualized representation to stdout.

 To test your patch, fire up an emulator and point it to the ROM.
 Assuming the emulator supports implicit patching and your patch is named